-Originally designed for Valentine goodies, these mini gift bags are just as perfect for the holiday season.
-Change up the fabric and appliqué shapes and you’re set.
+Originally designed for Valentine goodies, these mini gift bags are just as perfect for wedding season.
+Change up the fabric and you’re set.
 We used burlap and cotton with ribbon forming the unique side ties.

 Soothing spa-style eye pillows are a wonderfully calming gift.
 Each one uses just small amounts of fabric plus a bit of trim.
 We opted for fun, colorful cottons.
 You could also choose luxury fabrics, like satin or silk.